iRICsolvers/GELATO_Rewrite_Documents/source/05_Update.rst

    : Handling of time steps in GELATO ver2.x

 | Additionally, GELATO ver2.x has a feature to output using the original time of the loaded data.
-| For example, if the initial time of the loaded calculation results is 200 seconds, you can choose whether the output time in GELATO starts from 0 seconds or 200 seconds.
+| For example, if the initial time of the loaded calculation result is 200 seconds, you can choose whether the output time in GELATO starts from 0 seconds or 200 seconds.
 | Note that if you use the original time, you need to set the tracer dispersion time and calculation end time in the original time as well.

 .. figure:: images/05/timestep_output.png